 Besides those “expeditions” you can take surf lessons, go paddle boarding, explore the many beaches within walking distance, walk around the adorable town, try their delicious all you can eat sushi, and other amazing foods, as well as enjoying their great night life!

 The bars I went to were all small bars/clubs that didn’t cost entry, however they do offer bigger clubs which are only €5 or €10 entry.
 Some bars I’d recommend that my hostel took us to were Black Cat, Tavern, and Whytes.

-The owners, Jason and Amy are super welcoming and for €5 you can get a delicious family style dinner and all you can drink Sangria.
-Jason’s cousin, Harry, is the ultimate guy to take everyone around on a free bar crawl at night.
-One of the most welcoming and fun hostels I’ve stayed at yet (out of a solid 20+).
+The managers, Jason and Amy are super welcoming, offer a free (standard) breakfast, and for just €5 you can get a delicious family style dinner and all you can drink Sangria.
+They also have a ton of activities during the day that are great for meeting people, and Jason’s cousin, Harry, is the ultimate guy to take everyone around on a free bar crawl at night.
+One of the most welcoming and fun hostels I’ve stayed at yet (out of a solid 20+)!

 If you are Visiting Lagos make sure to bookmark this page and share it with your friends using the sharing buttons above!

 Like what you read?
 Read more on the blog here!